-Ann Cleare is an Irish composer working in the areas of concert music, theatre, extended sonic environments, and hybrid instrumental design.
+Ann Cleare is an Irish composer working in the areas of concert music, opera, extended sonic environments, and hybrid instrumental design.
 Her work explores the static and sculptural nature of sound, probing the extremities of timbre, texture, colour, and form.
 She creates highly psychological and corporeal sonic spaces that encourage a listener to contemplate the complexity of the lives we exist within, exploring poetries of communication, transformation, and perception.

-Current and future projects include new works for The Crash Ensemble, Ekmeles and solo trombonist William Lang, The International Contemporary Ensemble, an extended solo trumpet piece for Callum G’Froerer, ELISION, a video opera version of her opera rinn, and the creation of an outdoor musical playground for children with sculptor Brian Byrne.
+Current and future projects include new works for Ekmeles and solo trombonist William Lang, Liminalities – a collaboration with ensemble mosaik and visual artist Anna Rún Tryggvadottir in Reykjavik and Berlin, a chamber orchestra piece for Ensemblekollektiv Berlin, a series of songs for voice and piano for The Irish Art Song Project, an evening-length work for ELISION, a video opera version of her opera rinn, and the creation of an outdoor musical playground for children with sculptor Brian Byrne.

 Ann studied at University College Cork, IRCAM, and holds a Ph.D. from Harvard University.
 Her scores are published by Project Schott New York and she is represented by the Contemporary Music Centre, Ireland (CMC).
 She is Assistant Professor of Music and Media Technologies at Trinity College Dublin.
 As an artistic collaborator with Dublin Sound Lab, she will work on developing their programming and production of electronic music over the coming years.
 Ann is Projects Officer with Sounding the Feminists (#STF), a collective championing principles of equality, fairness, inclusivity, and diversity in Irish musical life.